Stark-State-Software-Devlopment-Guild/SDGSandbox/Notes/demo.md

 > * HTML tags label pices of content such as "heading", "paragraph", "table", and so on
 > * Browsers do not display HTML tags, but use them to render the content of the page

-In short: Html is used to pass information to the browser on how to style pages.
+In short, Html is used to pass information to the browser on how to style pages.

 ### What are Tags?
 Keywords surrounded by angle brackets that are read by the rendering engine.
 After parsing the file, the engine applies style based on the surrounding 'tags'.